so24def/js_simple_obstacle_game/README.md

 # simple-js-obstacle-game
-a simple browser game coded with javascript three.js library
+a simple browser game done with javascript three.js library

 In order to succesfully run the game on Google Chrome (or any other browser), Cross Origin Resource Sharing policy (CORS) has to be disabled.